Calculator (character)

 Calculator (Noah Kuttler) is a supervillain appearing in American comic books published by DC Comics.
 Originally introduced as an enemy of the Atom, the character was later redeveloped in the 2000s as a master information broker, hacker, and tactical supervisor to other supervillains, and foil to Batman's partner Oracle.
+He is also the father of Wendy Harris and Marvin White.

 Calculator has been adapted into various media outside comics.
 Armin Shimerman, Ely Henry, and Jason Spisak have voiced the character in animated series and films.
 Furthermore, the Calculator appears as a recurring character in Arrow, portrayed by Tom Amandes.

 Publication history

 Calculator first appeared in Detective Comics #463 (September 1976), and he was created by Bob Rozakis and Mike Grell.

 As is commonplace in comics, the character was based on a topical event or trend; in this case, Noah Kuttler took his powers and costume design from the recently popular pocket calculator.
 His costume had a large numerical keypad on the front and an LED display on the headpiece.
 By typing on the keypad, he could make hard light constructs appear from the headpiece, similar to Green Lantern's power ring.
 While using this modus operandi, the Calculator was defeated by Blue Beetle, Atom, Green Arrow, Black Canary, Elongated Man, Hawkman, Batman and Air Wave.